 Generally, web services testing include generating the coding framework, customized to the web service being used.
 The tester also has to define all test inputs, including variables and data.
 Next, the web service is invoked using either the client or the skeleton code.
 Once this is done, the skeleton code for the response is put in place, and the response itself is verified.
 Finally, the tester verifies whether or not the response that is received is at all similar to the expected response.

 Why Should One Invest In Web Services Automation?

-Nowadays, tools like CloudQA have made web services testing much easier than before.
+Nowadays, tools like CloudQA have made web services and API testing much easier than before.
 An integral part of the development process, there are several benefits to automating your web services testing.

 The frameworks are completely customizable because they are developed in accordance to the needs of the client.
 The test suites themselves are entirely flexible, and the test cases can be configured to specifications.
 If you are using SOAP, then the headers and assertions can be set instantly.
 Whichever way you are implementing, your test script can be created with the least amount of coding, as tools like CloudQA streamline the process for you.

 Additionally, all XML requests that have inputs are easily and quickly parsed, and there is little to no need for scripting by the final user.
-Testing automation also improves both the performance of your web services and their reliability.
-It makes SOA and REST API-based web services much easier to test, besides supporting test case execution in the cloud.
+Testing automation also improves both the performance and reliability.
+It makes SOAP and REST API-based web services much easier to test, besides supporting test case execution in the cloud.
 And finally, you also get a fully detailed report of the tests and a detailed test log, both for reference and for later analysis, besides ensuring complete coverage of all your functional tests.